Codex (horse): Retirement

 From Codex's 1982 (first) crop came Tartan Stable's Coup de Fusil who emulated her sire by winning three straight Grade I races.
 From his 1983 crop, came the Grade I winner Badger Land.
-The 1984 (last) crop was highlighted by Lost Code, who won several Grade 1 races.
+The 1984 (last) crop was highlighted by Lost Code, who won several Graded Stakes including 2 Grade 1 races.

 Breeding

+Codex is inbred 4S x 5D to the stallion Heliopolis, meaning that he appears fourth generation on the sire side of his pedigree and fifth generation (via Helioscope) on the dam side of his pedigree.